-“I imagined a Law and Order episode with someone standing over my body talking about my unfulfilled dreams,” the Austin, Texas-based artist says, laughing good-naturedly.
-“I kept thinking ‘am I going to wake up in 30 years and realize I never did what I truly loved?’”
+In 2015, Wall Street lawyer Roxana Labatt learned that she had a blood clot that could at any moment move to her heart, brain, or lungs and kill her instantly.
+The experience, from which she has fully recovered, brought about drastic change for Roxana.
+“I imagined a Law & Order episode with someone standing over my body talking about my unfulfilled dreams,” the Austin, Texas-based songwriter recalls.
+“Am I going to wake up in 30 years and realize I never did what I truly loved?”

 She forwent the path of safety that her studies at Princeton and NYU law had offered, allowing herself instead to pursue a latent passion for music — a passion that first shone through when she was only three years old, standing on her parent’s piano bench and belting out “Somewhere Over The Rainbow” to anyone who’d listen.